Njanderson/548/hw1/hw1a.md

 1. First, we're going to swap back in the undergraduate architecture material, with maybe a few new twists.
 2. Second, we're going to get familiar with a modern implementation of one of the first open-source Linux capable cores to exist: Ariane.
    This thing has caches, virtual memory, TLBs, protection, the whole kitchen sink!
 Well, no FPU yet. =)
-3. Third, we're going to build your Verilog reading skills
+3. Third, we're going to build your Verilog reading skills.

 In this homework, we will help you out in these goals by leading you on a scavenger hunt.
 The awesome thing about Ariane is that it is only about 15K lines of code, and yet it is complete.
 And the code is quite simply and straight-forwardly written.